 - Be clear about how you plan to showcase ROI.
 For social media you can do this using Agorapulse’ reporting.
 You can also try out their new ROI feature!

-- Agree on a timeframe for reporting and stick to it.
+- Agree on a realistic timeframe for reporting and stick to it.
 Clients love consistency in an agency’s invoicing and reporting.
 Read more reporting tips here.

 3. Agency Client Relationship Tip: Onboard Them Properly